ADDA-js/learn-js/week5-dom/meme-generator/README.md

 + reset the value of likes on the screen to the new value;
 + Test using the console.

-### document ready?
-+ use jquery to append a h1 with a title to the wrapper
-+ create an event listener to watch for on a click on the generate button
++ create an event listener to watch for a click on the 'like' button
-  + hint: it has a class name!
-  + if the button is pressed, run the function memeMe

-+ create an event listener ot watch for a clikc on the 'like' button
   + if the button is pressed, run the addLike function

-### BONUS!
+### New Meme!
 + Create a new button
 + If this button is pressed
   + clear the text